digital-bauhaus/python-project-template/README.md

 ![Tests](https://github.com/digital-bauhaus/python-template/workflows/Tests/badge.svg)
 ![Code Style](https://github.com/digital-bauhaus/python-template/workflows/Code%20Style/badge.svg)

 Python packaging can be confusing because there are [a][borini] [lot][yeaw] [of][bernat] [different][smith] opinions and [loose standards][pep518].

 This is a template for a Python project following all the current best practices.
-Since there is not just one way to do those things in Python, this is also kind of opinionated but I tried to explain my reasons and alternatives, so read the whole README.
+Since there is not just one way to do those things in Python this is also kind of opinionated but I tried to reduce this to a minimum.

-It is configured for Python versions 3.6 and above.
+This template is configured for Python versions 3.6 and above.

-## Developing

-[Poetry](https://poetry.eustace.io/) is used to build the package.
-After installing Poetry, you can install this package with:

-    poetry install

-Run the tests manually with:

-    poetry run tox

 ## Getting Started